NiclasvanEyk/niclasve.me/src/content/pages/uses.md

 - [Photopea](https://www.photopea.com) and [Vectorpea](https://www.vectorpea.com) as free and web-based Photoshop and Illustrator alternatives
 - [tldraw](https://www.tldraw.com) for conveying ideas visually and collaborative brainstorming

-### Libraries

-- Laravel
-- Filament

-## Hardware

-- Macbook Pro (the one with an Intel processor, really great timing)
-- Ikea stand desk
-- cube